nan0m/Click.py/README.md

 ---

-An app that narrates your clicking to invite you to ruminate if your doing contains any sort of purpose or you have just given to the false-pleasure of clicking.
+An app that narrates your clicking to invite you to ruminate if your doing contains any sort of purpose or you have just given in to the false-pleasure of clicking.